The Four Close Placements

 - With close placement of mindfulness on the body, we contemplate that the body is unclean and impure, rather than discordantly considering it clean and pure.
 We reflect on the causes of the body (the dirty substances of sperm and egg), the nature of the body (its insides as a machine for manufacturing urine, excrement, vomit, and mucous), and the result of the body (a stinking, rotting corpse).
 Also, while alive, the body is a basis for sickness, physical injury, pain, and old age.
 It requires hard work to take care of it – we must continually clean, clothe, feed, and make money for it.
 In this way, we realize that the body is unclean, impure, and suffering in nature.
 Through this insight, our attachment to the body declines so that we are less worried and obsessed by it.
 Through such realization, we understand the body as true suffering, the first noble truth.
 Nevertheless, we must use our precious human lives and our bodies to reach enlightenment.

-- With close placement of mindfulness on the feelings, we also observe that all feelings are in the nature of suffering.
+With close placement of mindfulness on the feelings, we also observe that all feelings are in the nature of suffering.
 Pain is the problem of suffering, happiness is the problem of change (it never lasts and is never satisfying), and neutral feelings characterize the all-pervasive affecting problem (all our experiences, when mixed with confusion, perpetuate our samsaric existence).
 Understanding the unsatisfactory nature of the feeling link of dependent arising helps us to understand the next two links.
 We understand the link of craving (sred-pa) to be parted from pain, not to be parted from pleasure, and for neutral feelings not to decline (such as when we are asleep).
 We also understand how craving leads to the obtainer link (len-pa): the link of the disturbing emotions and attitudes that obtain for us continuing samsaric rebirth.
-They include (1) obtainer desire for desirable sense objects, (2) obtainer deluded outlooks (such as denying cause and effect, or believing that our happiness and suffering are rewards and punishment from God or the gods), (3) an obtainer attitude of holding deluded behavior as what will bring liberation, and (4) an obtainer deluded outlook toward our transitory collection (‘jig-lta) (such as considering our aggregates to be "me" or "mine.")
+They include (1) obtainer desire for desirable sense objects, (2) obtainer deluded outlooks (such as denying cause and effect, or believing that our happiness and suffering are rewards and punishment from God or the gods), (3) an obtainer outlook of holding deluded morality or conduct as supreme, and (4) an obtainer deluded outlook toward our transitory collection (‘jig-lta) (such as considering our aggregates to be "me" or "mine.")
 By realizing that all three links arise from the link of unawareness (ignorance), we come to understand the true causes of suffering, the second noble truth.

 - With close placement of mindfulness on the mind (the six kinds of primary consciousness), we focus on the conventional nature of mental activity.
 We experience that it is naturally free of disturbing emotions and attitudes, and also that any disturbing or even positive emotions that arise are nonstatic.
 This enables us to see how fleeting and changeable our mental activity is and helps us to recognize that it is devoid of an impossible "me" and of all fleeting stains.
 Realizing that the nature of the mind is pure and thus that liberation is possible leads us to understand the third noble truth, true stoppings.
 Based on this understanding, we develop renunciation (the determination to be free) and the strong wish to attain liberation.